srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

                                     is not present, and "&" to check multiple conditions.
 Use a "\" to escape "&" or quotes if needed.
-If used multiple times, the filter matches if atleast one of the conditions are met.
+If used multiple times, the filter matches if at least one of the conditions is met.
 E.g. --match-filter
                                     !is_live --match-filter "like_count>?100 &
                                     description~='(?i)\bcats \& dogs\b'" matches
                                     only videos that are not live OR those that